Close

 0

-We know — the internet can be a scary place.
-You may even want to prohibit your child from going online until they’re much older.
-But rest assured, there’s a variety of different provisions you can put in place to ensure that your child stays safe when browsing the web.
+You may want to prohibit your child from using the Internet until they’re much older.
+But rest assured, there’s a variety of different online safety tips for kids to ensure digital protection and keep your child secure when browsing.

 Contents